Recipe Makeover: Healthy Eggplant Parmesan

 Say arrivederci to heavy, greasy Eggplant Parmesan.

-Talk about a dish that could stand to lose a few: The Italian-American favorite of eggplant, tomato sauce, and cheese—spelled variously "Parmesan," "parmigian," or "parmigiana"—knows no nutritional boundaries.
+Eggplant Parmesan, the Italian-American dish of baked eggplant, tomato sauce, and cheese is a classic crowd-pleasing favorite.
+What's not to love?
 Fried-eggplant goodness is buried under piles of gooey cheese, with the tangy counterpoint of the tomato.
-It's delicious, but a serving has enough saturated fat and almost enough sodium for a whole day.
+While a delicious combination, this dish knows no nutritional boundaries—a single serving has enough saturated fat and almost enough sodium for a whole day!
+Talk about a dish that could stand to lose a few.

+Fortunately, we've found a way to indulge while keeping your waistline in check.
 To walk this recipe back, we dredge eggplant slices in crispy, whole-wheat panko, then bake them to crunchy, meaty perfection.
 Leaner part-skim ricotta is jazzed up with garlic, crushed red pepper, basil, and cheese.
-Some thinly sliced mozzarella stretches our cheese budget, while gourmet jarred pasta sauce streamlines the method.
+Thinly sliced mozzarella stretches our cheese budget, while gourmet jarred pasta sauce streamlines the method.
 This tasty casserole loses the heaviness, not to mention the grease, of the old standard.
-You'll have room for dessert.
+You'll even have room for dessert.